suenyiyang/vitepress-theme-linear/README.md

 ## Introduction

-A simply theme for vitepress blogs.
+A dream theme for vitepress blogs.

 ## Usage